-President Elect – This is a two-year term.
+President Elect – This is a two-year commitment as the position progresses to President the second year.
 Assist the President in overseeing all the activities of the chapter.
 In the absence of the President, performs all the Presidential responsibilities.
 Conduct special projects as assigned by the President.
 Upon request, assists other officers in performing their responsibilities.
 Attend (and preside over, if necessary) monthly membership and Board of Directors meetings.
 Participate in the development and implementation of short-term and long-term strategy planning for the Chapter.
 Represent the Chapter in the Human Resources community.
 Minimum time commitment per month: 10-15 hours.

 Secretary - The secretary maintains a record of the bylaws and prepares minutes of all board of directors’ meetings for approval at the following Board meeting.
 Upon request, assists other officers in performing their responsibilities.
 Represent the Chapter in the human resources community.
 Minimum time commitment per month: 3 hours.

 Treasurer - The Treasurer is responsible for the financial affairs of the Chapter.
 Responsibilities include preparation of financial reports to the Board, arrange the annual examination and audit of the accounts as may be required by the Board, maintain account balances, provide budgets for each committee, generate credit card transaction reports for the Chapter Accountant each month, and perform other duties as the President may determine.
 Represent the Chapter in the human resources community.
 Minimum time commitment per month: 5-10 hours.